Corinium Dobunnorum: Provincial capital

 Development continued until the 4th century.
 It remains unclear just where the Diocletian-era provinces of the Diocese of "the Britains" were located, but Corinium is now usually thought to have been the capital of Britannia Prima.

-Decline
+Later history

+Around 350, the amphitheatre, which was probably then derelict, was converted into a large storage and work space.
+Its eight metre wide entrance was rutted and periodically repaired, showing that it was heavily used.
+It was last resurfaced after 399-402.
 Around the time of the Roman withdrawal from Britain in 410, the town walls were repaired and the forum continued to be regularly cleaned.
 It was finally abandoned around 430.
 The amphitheatre was the site of a large timber building associated with 5th and 6th-century pottery.
 It may have been the fortified retreat of King Cyndyddan who fought at the Battle of Dyrham in 577.